protectwise/troika/docs/troika-core/scene-descriptors.md

 ### `children`

-Many Troika facades (those inheriting from `ParentFacade`) allow a `children` property,pointing to an array of child descriptors, or a single child descriptor object if there is only one.
+Many Troika facades (those inheriting from [`ParentFacade`](./facades.md#parentfacade)) allow a `children` property, pointing to an array of child descriptors, or a single child descriptor object if there is only one.

 ```js
 {